 Stash away extra income

-Save any windfalls that come your way, whether it be an inheritance, tax refund, raise, bonus, commission or birthday check from grandma.
+Save any windfalls that come your way, whether it be an inheritance, tax refund, raise, yearly pharmacy manager bonus, sales representative commission or birthday check from grandma.
 That can give your emergency fund a substantial boost.

 Remember your change